Mellissa Channell-Watkins: College

-Professional career
+Professional

 Channell was drafted 11th overall by the Connecticut Whale in the 2016 NWHL Draft.
 After not signing with the Whale, she was drafted 14th overall by the Toronto Furies in the 2018 CWHL Draft.
 During the 2018–19 season, she recorded 12 assists in 28 games.
 She then played four seasons in the Professional Women's Hockey Players Association (PWHPA).

 On September 18, 2023, Channell was drafted in the tenth round, 59th overall, by PWHL Toronto in the 2023 PWHL draft.
 After being placed on waivers by Toronto, she signed a one-year contract with PWHL Minnesota on December 22, 2023.
 During the 2023–24 season, she recorded two assists in 24 regular season games and five assists in ten playoff games.
 During game five of the Walter Cup finals against PWHL Boston, she recorded three assists in the game to help Minnesota win the inaugural Walter Cup.
 She became the first PWHL player to record three assists in a postseason game.
 Her three assists in the game exceeded her regular-season point total.
 During the 2024–25 season, she recorded one goal and six assists in 29 games during the regular season.
 During the 2025 PWHL playoffs she recorded one goal and four assists in eight games to help the Frost win their second consecutive Walter Cup.

 On June 17, 2025, Channell-Watkins signed a one-year contract with the Vancouver Goldeneyes.
+During the 2025–26 season, she recorded two assists in 30 games.
+On June 21, 2026, she signed a two-year contract with PWHL Detroit.